wncc/wncc.github.io/events/_posts/2014-01-14-python-hands-on.markdown

  - Lambdas

 There also was a very enjoyable interactive session where various topics from functional programming to efficiency and compilers were discussed.

+##Announcements

+- After some encouraging feedbacks online and from the interactive discussion post the session, we've decided to conduct an advanced session for python enthusiasts! :)

+- We will also be shortly announcing about the python competition.
+Stay tuned for the same!